JinYuanLi0012/RiVEG/README.md

 # News🔥

+ - 📆 **[Aug.
+2024]** [Twitter-SMNER dataset](https://github.com/JinYuanLi0012/RiVEG/edit/main/README.md#twitter-smner-dataset) has been released.
  - 📆 **[Jun.
 2024]** A [new research](https://arxiv.org/abs/2406.07268) has been released.
 We propose a new Segmented Multimodal Named Entity Recognition (SMNER) task and construct the corresponding Twitter-SMNER dataset.
-Code and Twitter-SMNER dataset coming soon~🔨
+Twitter-SMNER dataset coming soon~🔨
  - 📆 **[May.
 2024]** RiVEG has been accepted to ACL 2024 Findings.
  - 📆 **[Oct.
 2023]** [PGIM](https://github.com/JinYuanLi0012/PGIM) has been accepted to EMNLP 2023 Findings.

 # Todo List

  - [x] Release datasets and training and inference scripts at each stage.
- - [ ] Release new Twitter-SMNER dataset.
+ - [x] Release new Twitter-SMNER dataset.

- - [ ] Release full-process automatic training and inference scripts.
+# Twitter-SMNER Dataset

+Our Twitter-SMNER dataset is a further development of the [Twitter-GMNER dataset](https://github.com/NUSTM/GMNER) and the usage is similar:

+ - Step 1: Download each tweet's associated images via this link (https://drive.google.com/file/d/1PpvvncnQkgDNeBMKVgG2zFYuRhbL873g/view)
+ - Step 1: Download the segmentation mask in json format and the preprocessed CoNLL format files via this link (https://drive.google.com/file/d/1LvC6KkzlFiv3KKhbZIFsSvt7ZeafC2g2/view?usp=sharing).
+Note that each json file contains the segmentation masks and named entity labels of all visual objects in the corresponding image.

 # Usage